NerdHerdNetwork/NerdHerdNetwork.github.io/pmb.markdown

 There are two other modes: Power Poking and Living by Poking
 - Power Poking: Along with falling balls are falling power-ups.
 There's a wall that blocks everything from falling, a bomb that clears the screen and a clock that slows time.
 - Living by Poking: Have you accrued some coins from playing the over modes?
-Spend them on lives that extend your play time.
+Spend them on lives that extend your playtime.
 You can use 3 lives per game, which will allow you to get much higher scores.

 [**More info on the project page**](/projects/poke-my-balls/){:target="_blank" .btn .btn--info .align-center}